rseah145/smw-term2/lesson_4_part_2/Theory.md

 ### Introduction to Group Policy  (GP)

-GP in Win Server 2016 allows standardization of working environment of clients and servers via policies in AD.
+GP in Win Server 2016 allows standardization of working environment of clients and servers via policies in AD.  <br>

 ### Characteristics of GP